 Step 4: Fund Your Forex Broker Account

 Once the forex broker has verified your KYC documents, you can then deposit some funds.
-Once again, the specific payment methods will vary depending on the broker, although this usually includes a bank transfer or debit/credit card.
+Once again, the specific payment methods will vary depending on the broker.
+Although this usually includes a bank transfer or debit/credit card.

 Step 5: Start Trading Forex

 Now that you have opened an account, verified your identity, and deposited funds – you can now start trading.
-If you’ve never traded forex before, we would suggest starting out with micro-amounts.
+If you have never traded forex before, we would suggest starting out with micro-amounts.
 This will allow you to get to grips with how forex works in a real-world setting, without risking large amounts of money.

 How do we Rate our Recommended Forex Broker Sites?